 Property Description Enable/Disable The checkbox inside the tab allows you to decide whether or not your brush uses a dual tip.
 If this checkbox is unchecked, the options in the Dual Tip tab will be disabled.
 Blend Mode The Blend modes let you decide how the primary tip and the dual tip are combined.
 Multiply This is the default blend mode.
 When the two brush tips are combined in this mode, they essentially cut each other out in overlapping areas, where one or both tips have an area of 100% transparency.
 The less opaque the brush tips are, the lighter their combination.

-Circle Colour Dodge In this mode, the primary tip cuts out the shape of the dual tip.
-Where the tip shapes overlap, within the boundaries of the primary shape, the colour and opacity appear darker.
+Property Description

+Circle Primary tip Tip_02 Dual tip

-Property Description Combined Combined Blend Mode = Colour Dodge Blend Mode = Colour Dodge Random Angle = 360° Combine This mode treats the two tips as two different and separate brushes that have the same colour and follow the same path.
+Combined Blend Mode = Colour Dodge

+Blend Mode = Colour Dodge Random Angle = 360°

+Combine This mode treats the two tips as two different and separate brushes that have the same colour and follow the same path.